rstacruz/cheatsheets/go-command.md

 go run main.go
 ```

-#### If there are multiple main files with the same package name, then all of the file names need to be added as arguments.
+#### If there are multiple main files within the same package name, then all of the filenames need to be added as arguments

 ```bash
 # COMMAND: go run <main-file> <main-file> <main-file> ...